Parquet Wood Block Flooring Repairs, Fitting Tips, Advice and Hints

 Now comes the really messy part, well for most of us anyway.

 There are 2 ways of doing this part of the operation, for small areas you can apply the adhesive directly to the back of the blocks and then lay them, or, if the area you are working on is much larger, you can pour the Wakol/Lecol 5500 adhesive directly onto the prepared sub floor area and then spread it out as necessary using the correct sized notched trowel.

 This type of adhesive/glue is thick and treacle like in consistency and if you are not careful can get/stick everywhere, have a pack of wipes handy just in case, and don't forget to use the Vinyl gloves !!

 When you are Fitting the Parquet Blocks I normally find its better to do 1 row at a time rather than go off at all angles, slide the blocks together and tap/knock into position if they need a little persuading.

 Expect gaps! its not ideal but in reality even after a good scrape the blocks will not butt together like they did when they were brand new, some will but most of them won't, don't knock them together too hard either as you can easily move larger areas of blocks, throwing the pattern out and making things difficult for yourself further along the line.

 It's quite common that when you are near finishing the area you are repairing, that the last few blocks just won't fit.
 This has happened to me many times and can sometimes be expected.
-This is where a nice sharp chisel or chop saw comes in handy to cut the tongue off the block or trim off excess material to help the block or blocks fit nicely back into place.
+This is where a nice sharp chisel or chop saw comes in handy to cut the tongue off the block or trim off excess material as necessary to help the block or blocks fit back into place.

 Gaps of 1-6mm will fill nicely with Filler - See our Gap Filling Page for more details.